medialize/ally.js/docs/contributing/README.md

 ## Who can contribute?

-*Anyone* can join. *Everything* is done on github, in the open. *Everything* is up for discussion.
+*Anyone* can join. *Everything* is done on github in the open. *Everything* is up for discussion.

+* **HELP:** Issues tagged with [good first contribution](https://github.com/medialize/ally.js/labels/good%20first%20contribution) have been analyzed and explained.
+They should provide all details required for your first contribution to ally.js.
+Feel free to pick one, work on it and send a pull request.
+If you have questions, please post them to the issue and we'll get back to you.
-* You specialize in accessibility, but aren't an expert with the JavaScripts?
+* You **specialize in accessibility**, but aren't an expert with the JavaScripts?
 No worries, be the brains, we'll be your code monkeys.
+See issues tagged with [question](https://github.com/medialize/ally.js/labels/question) or [discussion](https://github.com/medialize/ally.js/labels/discussion).
-* You specialize in JavaScript, but aren't experienced with that accessibility thing?
-No worries, I'm sure there's plenty to optimize and refactor and test and …
+* You **specialize in JavaScript**, but aren't experienced with that accessibility thing?
+No worries, I'm sure there's plenty to optimize and refactor and test and so on.
+You'll probably find something to improve in [`./src`](https://github.com/medialize/ally.js/tree/master/src) or [`./test`](https://github.com/medialize/ally.js/tree/master/test) or issues tagged with [improve](https://github.com/medialize/ally.js/labels/improve).
-* You specialize in writing things but your accessibility is about as rusty as your JavaScript?
+* You **specialize in writing** things but your accessibility is about as rusty as your JavaScript?
 Have a look at the docs, I'm sure they can be translated to actual, proper *English*.
+You'll likely find something in [`./docs`](https://github.com/medialize/ally.js/tree/master/docs) or issues tagged with [website](https://github.com/medialize/ally.js/labels/website) or [documentation](https://github.com/medialize/ally.js/labels/documentation).
+* You **specialize in the build pipeline**?
+Issues tagged with [build](https://github.com/medialize/ally.js/labels/build) might be your thing.
+* You **specialize in a framework** or library and would **like to integrate** ally.js?
+See the issues tagged with [integration](https://github.com/medialize/ally.js/labels/integration) or open a [new issue](https://github.com/medialize/ally.js/issues/new?title=[integrate]%20_your_library_name_%20) to discuss your approach.

 ## Documentation for contributors